By Dustin Simpson

 Examples of loose railings

-Here are a few examples of loose awning rails.
+Here are a couple of examples of loose awning rails.
 As part of your regular preventive maintenance, make sure to add this to your inspection list.
 If the rail is loose, you risk having the awning parachute open while in travel.

 How to repair a loose railing